-Prior to 1987, the world’s airports and air traffic control systems were essentially all departments of governments.
-Two events that year launched an ongoing wave of organizational and government reforms.
-Those 1987 events were the privatization of the British Airports Authority (BAA) and the corporatization of the air traffic control functions of the New Zealand government as Airways New Zealand.
+In the second half of the 20th century, the world’s airports and air traffic control systems were essentially all run by government departments.
+Two events in 1987 launched an ongoing wave of organizational and government reforms.
+Those events were the privatization of the British Airports Authority (BAA) and the corporatization of the air traffic control functions of the New Zealand government as Airways New Zealand.

-The corporatization of Airways New Zealand in 1987 also led to a global trend under which more than 60 countries subsequently separated their air traffic control (ATC) systems from the government’s transport ministry and set them up as self-supporting corporations, regulated for safety at arm’s length from the government.
+The corporatization of Airways New Zealand in 1987 also led to a global trend under which more than 60 countries subsequently separated their air traffic control systems from the government’s transport ministry and set them up as self-supporting corporations, regulated for safety at arm’s length from the government.
 Within the first decade of this trend, the leading ATC providers organized a trade association, the Civil Air Navigation Services Organization (CANSO).
-Today CANSO has 93 full members (providers of ATC services) and 89 associate members (mostly supplier companies).
-It is the ATC counterpart of the global organizations for airlines (IATA) and airports (ACI).
+Today, CANSO has 93 full members (providers of ATC services) and 89 associate members (mostly supplier companies).
+It is the air traffic control counterpart of the global organizations for airlines (IATA) and airports (ACI).

 Part 1 Overview